Research & Scholarship

 a Tufts faculty mentor.
 Research projects can be in any discipline.
 Projects may have an international dimension,

 and scholars may spend all or part of the second summer in an overseas university.

 Following each summer research period, scholars and their faculty mentors will participate

 in a research day in which their findings are shared with the broader community.

 Summer Scholars Program

-poster to present at a poster session in the fall.
-Summer Scholars
+create a poster to present at a poster session in the fall.
+Summer Scholars then present

 Career Center Summer Internship Grants